Tracking Passengers and Baggage Items Using Multiple Overhead Cameras at Security Checkpoints: Results and Discussion

-We also employ identity-based measures \cite{IDF1_scor_eccv} to further quantify the impact of our tracklet association algorithm in the tracking results of the primary cameras.
-Table \ref{tab:ID_Measure_Tracklet_Asso} shows that tracklet association improves identity-based measures by up to $11\%$ in dataset A (IDR, camera 9) and $9\%$ in dataset E (IDF1, IDR, and IDP, camera 11), with an average improvement over all the datasets of approximately $3.9\%$, $4.4\%$, and $3.5\%$ in IDF1, IDR, and IDP, respectively.
-The number of identity switches is reduced by up to $100\%$ with an average reduction of $51\%$.
-The datasets in which we observe lower improvements correspond to scenarios involving few re-entry events.
-For example, in Dataset C, no passenger re-enters the field of view of camera 11, and therefore no improvement in identity-based metrics can be obtained.
-Furthermore, the more modest gains in MOTA (up to $4.7\%$) demonstrate the need for measures that focus specifically on the impact of identity switches on tracking performance.
+Table \ref{tab:ID_Measure_Tracklet_Asso} shows that tracklet association improves the IDF1 measure by up to $6.2\%$.
+This is mainly a consequence of the dramatic reduction in the number of identity switches.
+Using the Fr\'{e}chet distance to determine tracklet similarity provides consistent performance improvements in all the metrics under consideration, especially for the SSL strategy.
+The more modest gains in MOTA (up to $1.0\%$) demonstrate the need for measures that focus specifically on the impact of identity switches on tracking performance.

-Fig. \ref{fig:tracklet_quali} illustrates the tracklet association procedure.
-As the passengers with identities P32 and P33 move from the field of view of camera 5 (green trajectories) to that of camera 11, the corresponding tracklets are projected from the former camera to the latter (purple trajectories).
-The projected trajectories are then successfully associated with the tracklets from camera 11 (yellow trajectories) based on their temporally overlapping segments.
-In the instant depicted in the figure, passenger P33 is beginning to re-enter the field of view of camera 5, and the corresponding tracklet is also correctly associated with that passenger's tracklet in camera 11.
+Fig. \ref{fig:track}(a) illustrates the tracklet association procedure between cameras 5 and 11.
+As the passengers with identities P2 and P3, whose trajectories are represented in green and yellow, move from the field of view of camera 5 to camera 11, their tracklets are projected from the former camera to the latter.
+The projected trajectories (red for P2 and pink for P3) are successfully associated with the tracklets from camera 11 based on the Fr\'{e}chet distances among their temporally overlapping segments.
+In the instant shown in the figure, passenger P2 is re-entering the field of view of camera 5, and the corresponding tracklet is also correctly associated with that passenger's tracklet in camera 11.
 Hence, the passenger's identity is successfully handed off between the cameras.
+Fig. \ref{fig:track}(b) demonstrates a potential application of the proposed system.
+Baggage items are associated with passengers when they are divested in camera 9 and their identifiers can be verified at retrieval time, which is observed in camera 11.